J0hnZMT/listdir/README.md

 ## How to Use
 -type in the command line python listdir.py <directory path> <csv file name>

--eg. python listdir.py C:\Users result.csv
+-eg. python listdir.py C:\Users result

 -then press enter, a csv file will be saved with csv file name you typed with all the data about (parent path, file name, file size) directory and sub-directories you typed on the command line.